Invariant measures for a stochastic nonlinear and damped 2D Schr\"odinger equation: Existence of a martingale solution

 Moreover, if $\beta$ satisfies condition \eqref{condizione-beta}, then

-\end{Theorem}
+\end{theorem}

-The proof of the existence part is based on a technique already used in \cite{BM} and \cite{BHW-2019}.
+The proof of the existence part is based on a technique already used in \cite{BM} and \cite{Brz+H+W-2019}.
 We present the basic steps: the estimates on the Galerkin approximation and its convergence to a process which is a martingale solution.
-To be more precise, in Proposition \ref{MassEstimateGalerkinSolution} we prove that there exists a unique global solution of the approximated problem and we obtain the apriori estimates in the space $H$.
-In Proposition \ref{EstimatesGalerkinSolution} we obtain the apriori estimates for the energy functional and prove the Aldous condition.
-These results lead to Corollary \ref{aprioriEA} which together with the to Aldous condition imply the tightness.
+To be more precise, in Proposition \ref{MassEstimateGalerkinSolution} we prove that there exists a unique global solution of the approximated problem and we obtain the a priori estimates in the space $H$.
+In Proposition \ref{EstimatesGalerkinSolution} we obtain the a priori estimates for the energy functional and prove the Aldous condition.
+These results lead to Corollary \ref{cor-aprioriEA} which together with the Aldous condition implies the tightness.
 In Section \ref{Section_Convergence} we prove the convergence of the Galerkin approximations to the martingale solution of our problem.
-The result concerning the continuity in time with values in $H$ will be a byproduct of Proposition \ref{mild_prop}.
-The estimate \eqref{Ebound} will be proved first for the Galerkin approximation and then for the limit too.
+The estimate \eqref{Ebound} will be proved first for the Galerkin approximation in Proposition \ref{EstimatesGalerkinSolution} and then it will hold for the limit too.

-More general assumptions can be considered only to prove the existence of a martingale solutions; some remarks are in Appendix \ref{varie}.
+More general assumptions can be considered only to prove the existence of a martingale solutions; see Remark \ref{rem-FR1} at the end of this Section.